nepi-engine/nepi_rui/README.md

         sudo systemctl enable numurus_rui

 The `numurus_rui.service` unit requires the `roslaunch.service` provided in the `num_sdk_base` repository to guarantee that `rosbridge` is also launched, so ensure this is also installed and enabled on the taget device.

+### Image Source Filter

+The file `img_filter.json` located in the `rui-app` directory can be used to filter the image source topics visible in the UI.
+The filter is a substring that is searched for before adding the image topic to the list of image topics the user can select.

+Example:

+        {
+            "filter": "image_raw"
+        }

+Only topics with the phrase `image_raw` will show up in camera topic drop down menus.